Kiure/OreoBot/README.md

 `git clone -b master --recursive --depth 1 --progress https://github.com/ScarletKuro/NadekoBot.git`

+**NB!** Before you proceed, remove the .git folder from NadekoBot folded after u clone the repository.

 ### Setting up the Database
+- If you don't have any SQL Server, you can temporary use [gearhost](https://www.gearhost.com/).
+Remember that it has *limited data-size*.
 - Open the Microsoft SQL Server Managment Studio.
-- Connect to your SqlServer databse, i have already did that.
+- Connect to your SqlServer databse.
 - Create a new database, for example db_Nadekobot.
 - Execute the SqlServer.sql script that locates in scheme folder.